LeonardoWAP/LeonardoWAP/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working at Enesa Engenharia SA
+- 🔭 I’m currently working at Creditas

 - 🌱 I’m currently learning **Web development** and **data science**